Unable to find what you're searching for?

 The Red Hat JBoss Application Administration I (AD248) course is designed for system administrators who are responsible for deploying and managing applications on Red Hat JBoss Enterprise Application Platform (JBoss EAP).
-Through a series of modules with hands-on lessons, learners will develop skills in installing and configuring JBoss EAP, managing applications, configuring resources such as datasources and messaging, and maintaining the overall health and performance of the platform.
-The course covers both standalone and managed domain modes, and provides an understanding of clustering for high availability and scalability.
-Additionally, learners will explore security configurations, JVM tuning, and new features in JBoss EAP 7.
+Through a series of modules with hands-on lessons, learners will develop skills in installing and configuring JBoss EAP, managing applications, Configuring resources such as datasources and messaging, and maintaining the overall health and performance of the platform.
+The course covers both Standalone and managed domain modes, and provides an understanding of Clustering for high availability and scalability.
+Additionally, learners will explore Security configurations, JVM tuning, and new features in JBoss EAP 7.
 By the end of the course, participants will be prepared for real-world administration tasks and can apply these skills to ensure efficient and secure JBoss EAP environments, making them valuable assets to their organizations.
 The comprehensive review in Module 15 helps reinforce the administration tasks covered throughout the course.

 Purchase This Course